EddieHubCommunity/BioDrop/README.md

 ### Local development

-This environment is fully on computer and requires each dependency (for example MongoDB) to be installed and set up, but gives you the most flexibility for customisation.
+This environment is fully on a computer and requires each dependency (for example MongoDB) to be installed and set up, but gives you the most flexibility for customization.

 #### Prerequisites